andreas-prouza/ibm-i-build-obi/README.md

   ![compile-overview](/docs/img/compile-overview.png)

-**If you also want to use git with that you will benefit of all it advantages:**
+**If you also want to use git with that you will benefit all its advantages:**

 * Work with branches
 * Version control